PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/pp-tsm.md

 	top-1 score: 0.9621570706367493
 ```

-we can get the class name using class id from map file `data/k400/Kinetics-400_label_list.txt`.
+we can get the class name using class id and map file `data/k400/Kinetics-400_label_list.txt`.
 The top1 prediction of `data/example.avi` is `archery`.

 ## Reference